JakeBissen/project-1/README.md

 4.
   1. User
   2. Wants to order hay
-  3. inorder to feed their goats
+  3. in order to feed their goats

 5.
   1. User
  	2. wants to check hay price
   3. to find the cheapest option

 6.
  	 1. Tester
  	 2. wants to check website on mobile devices
    3. to find bugs

   7.
     1. User
     2. wants to pre-order hay
-   3. to find prepare for the winter
+ 	  3. to prepare for the winter